 The group operates internationally and is exposed to foreign exchange risk arising from fluctuations in the United States Dollar and Argentine Peso.
 Foreign exchange risk arises from future commercial transactions and recognised financial assets and liabilities denominated in a currency that is not the entity's functional currency.
 The risk is measured using sensitivity analysis and cash flow forecasting.

-As at 30 June 2018 and 2017, the Group had immaterial exposure to foreign currency.
+the Group had immaterial exposure to foreign currency.
 As a result financial assets and financial liabilities outstanding as at balance date are not sensitive to changes in exchange rates.